 We have been down this road with thousands of parents over the years and here is our simple guide on how to get the right jig shoe for your child.

-If your child has been dancing less than 6 months and has no experience of other dance forms then we would suggest you go for the Antonio Pacelli Superflexi Jig Shoes which has a soft leather sole.
-This provide support to your child's arches which is very important in the early stages of a child's dancing life as it allows time for their arches to strengthen.
+If your child has been dancing less than 6 months and has no experience of other dance forms then we would suggest you go for the Antonio Pacelli Superflexi Jig Shoes which have a soft leather sole.
+This provides support to your child's arches which is very important in the early stages of a child's dancing life as it allows time for their arches to strengthen.

 If you child has been dancing for less than 6 months but has over 1 years experience in other forms of dance then your child's arches may be strong enough to go straight into a pair of Antonio Pacelli Ultraflexi Jig Shoes.
 These have a suede sole and are much more flexible and responsive.
 They allow dancers to go straight onto their toes without any breaking in time.